Atour Sargon: Campaign

 During a public address for her trustee election campaign, Sargon condemned alleged threatening comments made by a preceding Lincolnwood trustee towards a female colleague.
 She said that it was a common behavior from their local government that needed to be removed through leading by example.
 At the same address, she also expressed support for programs that increase diversity advocacy.

 Sargon was also the subject of personal attacks on social media during the election by one of her Lifelong for Lincolnwood opponents and incumbent Mayor Barry Bass.
 Bass compared her to Assyrian American Representative Anna Eshoo (incorrectly referring to her as "Pamela Isho"), alleging she had "forgotten her cause" in relation to her Assyrian identity after being elected, implying that Sargon would do the same if elected.

 Worker protection

 Sargon and others on the board proposed a meeting to discuss raising the minimum wage and changing sick time rules for workers in Lincolnwood in September 2019.
-The meeting was eventually was approved and presented to the rest of the board for a vote in January 2020.
+The meeting was eventually approved and presented to the rest of the board for a vote in January 2020.
 She voted in favor of adopting Cook County's sick leave requirements in Lincolnwood.
 She and two others also voted in favor of raising Lincolnwood's minimum wage beyond the wage set by Cook County.
 She was quoted as saying: